vladislove1234/TaskIt/README.md

 Welcome to the main repository of _TaskIt_.

 ## About
 TaskIt is application to plan tasks.
 It allows to create teams and manage tasks for each member.
-We create this application in context of Hackathon for first-year students (LPNU).
+We have created this application in context of Hackathon for first-year students (LPNU).

 ## How to run
 ### _Installation_